cperezep/adventour/README.md

 * Box-model applies as showed: In order to use the box model properties on it like padding, margin, and all that good stuff.

 i.e. display: inline-block;

+## Responsive Design Strategies

+#### Desktop-First
+* Start writing CSS for the desktop: large screen.
+* Then, media queries shrink design to smaller screens.
+* Use max-width: maximum width at which media query still applies (max-width: 600px is width <= 600px)

+#### Mobile-First
+* Start writing CSS for mobile devices: small screen.
+* Then, media queries expand design to a large desktop screen.
+* Forces us to reduce websites and apps to the absolute essentials.
+* Use min-width: minimum width at which media query starts to apply (min-width: 600px is width >= 600px)

+Media queries don't add any importance or specificity to selectors, so code order matters.
+Media queries at the end.

+### Is Mobile-First right for you?
+#### PROS
+* 100% optimised for the mobile experience.
+* Reduces websites and apps to the absolute essentials.
+* Results in smaller, faster and more efficent products.
+* Prioritizes content over aesthetic design, which may be desirable.
+#### CONS
+* The desktop version might feel overly empty and simplistic.
+* More difficult and counterintuitive to develop.
+* Less creative freedom, making it more difficult to create distinctive products.
+* Clients are used to see a desktop version of the site as a prototype.
+* Do you users even use the mobile internet?
+What's the purpose of your website?

+**NO MATTER WHAT YOU DO, ALWAYS KEEP BOTH DESKTOP AND MOBILE IN MIND**

+### Selectiong our Breakpoints: The options

+#### Bad Way
+The most used way of choosing breakpoints.
+It consists of simply using the width of popular devices as the breakpoints.
+Commonly the designers like to use Apple products.
+(Problem: If Apple decides to change the resolution of device then you need to change all the mdeia queries).

+#### Good Way
+We look at all the most-used devices width on the entire internet, try to group them together in a logical way and then pick our breakpoints from that.

+#### Perfect Way:
+Is to ignore devices all together and only look at your content and tour design.
+If your design no longer looks okay or starts to look weird and out of the place then insert a new breakpoint.
+This approach is extremely difficult.

+### Breakpoints based on StatCounter:
+* Phone : 0 - 600px
+* Tablet Portrait: 600px - 909px
+* Tablet Landscape: 900px - 1200px
+* Desktop: 1200px - 1800px
+* Big Desktop: > 1800px